-There’sa lot reason is celebrate and about the work of .
+There’s a lot of reason why 2020 is the year to celebrate and think about the work of Leilani Maaja Münter.
 Besides being a forward thinking pioneer and calm fighter for global warming.
 She’s known in NASCAR and the environmental world to be taking on climate change awareness.
 Her ideas are taking hold.

 Born February 18, 1974, she is an American former professional stock car racing driver and environmental activist.
 She last competed in the ARCA Menards Series, and previously drove in the Firestone Indy Lights; thereby the development league of IndyCar.
 She was born and raised in Rochester, Minnesota and earned a degree in biology from the University of California, San Diego.
 Now she and currently lives in North Carolina.

 In February 2009 Münter climbed to the top of a wind turbine at Horse Hollow Wind Energy Center in Abilene, Texas and autographed one of the blades.
 The turbine was consequently nicknamed “Leilani” by its owner, NextEra Energy Resources.

 Later that same year, Münter signed a solar panel at NextEra Energy’s SEGS in the Mojave Desert.
 They are the largest solar thermal energy center in the world.